Mixd/teaching/version-control/README.md

 You can run `git add -A` without specifying a file to just add everything you saw in `git status`.
 Or you can start typing something – eg. `cont` – and tab for it to auto-complete.

-The `-A` flag is important as using it will ensure that added, deleted and renamed files are included in the add, not just modified the modified files.
+The `-A` flag is important as using it will ensure that added, deleted and renamed files are included in the add, not just the modified files.

 ### [`git commit -m "[message]"`](https://git-scm.com/docs/git-commit)